zkochan/caca/README.md

   Commands:

     task        do something with tasks
-    api [apiKey]  Sets the CA API key open          Opens the specified defect or story help [cmd]    display help for [cmd]
+    settings    Sets the CA API key and current project open        Opens the specified defect or story help [cmd]  display help for [cmd]

   Options: